-Offers cash reimbursement to help schools and after-school care programs serve snacks to children after their regular school day ends.
-An afterschool meal and a snack may be served in the CACFP
+Offers cash reimbursement to help schools and after-school care programs serve snacks and/or suppers to children after their regular school day ends.

 Child and Adult Care Food Program